-You can use this Utah slot canyons map to plan your own road trip.
-You can click the icons to get directions and more info on each point of interest, but keep in mind some of the locations on this map are approximate.
+Here’s a Utah slot canyons map you can use to plan your own road trip.
+You can click the icons to get directions and more info on each point of interest, but keep in mind some of the locations on this map may be approximate.

-For more information on how to find the exact trailheads for these Utah slot canyons, please check out my individual travel guides for each hike.
+For more detailed information on how to find the exact trailheads for these Utah slot canyons, you can check out my individual travel guides for each hike.

 As always, please remember to keep the trail clean, be considerate of other hikers, and leave no trace.
 Thanks and happy travels!

 There are a bunch of good slot canyons near Zion National Park, and it’s possible to combine one or two of these with a visit to the park.